upperlinecode/front-end-student-materials/05-advanced-css/02-bootstrap.md

   </div>
 </div>
 ```

+Notice that all rows and columns must be in a `<div>` element with the class "container".
+The container class provides proper width for the layout - it serves as a "wrapper" for the rest of the content.

 Let's take a look at how rows and columns are used on an actual page:

 ![Upperline Rows and Columns](http://upperline.s3.amazonaws.com/curriculum-assets/css/rows-and-columns.png)